Stellenbosch Business School

-University of Stellenbosch Business School (USB) is the business school of the University of Stellenbosch in Bellville, Western Cape, South Africa.
+Stellenbosch Business School is the business school of the University of Stellenbosch in Bellville, Western Cape, South Africa.

 History

 The University of Stellenbosch Business School was founded in 1964, enrolling 14 MBA students.
 Four years later the first DBA degree was conferred.
 In 1981 the current premises in Bellville, northern Cape Town, was acquired and five years later the department relocated from Stellenbosch to the Bellville Park Campus.
 Through the years, more programmes have been added, such as an MPhil in Development Finance in 2003.
 Programmes in Management Coaching, Futures Studies, Leadership and Project Management followed.
 Stellenbosch University's business school was the first school from an African university to receive Triple Accreditation – EQUIS (first accredited in 2001), AMBA (first accredited in 2002), and AACSB (first accredited in 2012).

 Location

 The hilltop campus of the business school is situated in Bellville, about halfway between Cape Town's central business district and the town of Stellenbosch – home of the school's mother institution, Stellenbosch University.